 We all know that planning a birthday party can be a lot of work and not only that – it can be very expensive!
 Some women are naturally the creative, Pinterest-loving, Etsy buying Moms that we envy.
-But some Moms roll their eyes and laugh at the thought of spending days or weeks on making crafts and booking cutesy characters.
-If’ planning a big party is not your thing, don’t worry!
-That is where we come in.
-We are here to help!
-Here are 8 great new ways to celebrate birthdays.
+But the rest of us roll our eyes and laugh at the thought of spending days or weeks on making crafts and booking cutesy characters.
+If planning a big party is not your thing, don’t worry!
+Here are 10 creative kids’ birthday party ideas for you to consider.

-You can spend a small fortune on a child’s birthday party.
+You can spend a small fortune planning a child’s birthday party.
 Why not spend that money on an overnight or weekend trip to somewhere they would enjoy?
-If they are younger, make it an overnight trip to a place that has a lot of toddler friendly places.
+If they are younger, make it an overnight trip to a place that has a lot of toddler-friendly places.
 If they are older, ask them where they would like to spend their birthday.
 Have fun ordering room service and being waited on at a hotel!
-What an amazing way to make memories in a place they have never been!
+What an amazing way to make memories in a place they have never been to!

 A day trip is always a fun idea for a celebration.
 You can either decide to keep it in the family or extend an invitation to your child’s close friends.
 This can be to an amusement park, museum, zoo/animal farm, beach, or close city with many attractions for younger kids.
 Go to a place for dinner that will have their favorite foods and sing them happy birthday at the end of a fantastic day.